gansm/finalcut/doc/faq.md

 * Make sure that the environment variable TERM has the right terminal name.

-* With the command "`msgcat --color=test`" you can test whether the colors are displayed correctly in the terminal
+* Use the command "`msgcat --color=test`" to test whether the terminal displays colors correctly in the terminal.

 * If characters are not displayed in the right place on the screen, it may help to disable cursor optimization for your program with